Ginger Gorman: Early life and education

 Gorman was born Claire Gorman in Wellington, New Zealand.
 She was nicknamed Ginger by a friend during her student days when a housemate noticed she liked to put a lot of ginger in her curries.
 She has used the name Ginger ever since.

-Gorman's mother, a physiotherapist, was born in England to Slovakian Jews who had fled The Holocaust.
+Gorman's mother, a physiotherapist, was born in England to Slovak Jews who had fled the Holocaust.
 Her father, a teacher and, later, a diplomat, was from a poor Catholic family in Melbourne.
 Her parents met in Vancouver but later moved back to Australia.
 In Australia, Gorman's father joined the Department of Foreign Affairs and Trade and, as a diplomat, took his family around the world.
 Soon after Gorman was born, the family moved to a diplomatic posting in Pakistan.
 Gorman, the middle of three girls, also lived in England, Thailand, Ireland, Germany, and The Netherlands as a child of a diplomat; however, she regards Canberra as her home.

 Gorman attended Narrabundah College in Canberra, and completed both the HSC and the International Baccalaureate Diploma, starting at the International School of Bangkok.
 Following this, Gorman went on to study journalism at RMIT University within the School of Communication and Media.